tariq7299/Ubuntu20.04-Hadoop-Single-Node-Cluster-Tutorial/SomeNiceNotes.md

 So, in a Single Node Cluster, the same machine acts as both the master and the slave, running all the services¹²³.

 **Checkpoints in hyper-v**: Actually (Automatic) checkpoints in Hyper-V merge automatically if you wait a little bit after you turn off your machine

+In Linux, the filesystem, logical volume, and physical volume are different layers of your storage architecture¹²³⁴⁵.
+Here's a brief explanation:

+- **Filesystem**: This is the top layer that your applications interact with.
+It organizes and manages your files and directories¹²³⁴⁵.
+- **Logical Volume**: This is a virtual partition that can span multiple physical volumes.
+It provides a layer of abstraction between the filesystem and the physical volumes¹²³⁴⁵.
+- **Physical Volume**: This is your actual physical storage device (like a hard disk or SSD) or a partition on that device¹²³⁴⁵.

+# Ranger